iamnaveenoff/Dark-Coder/README.md

 ## Thanks 🙏🏻

-Thanks to [Zihan Ma](https://github.com/WhiteVermouth), who created the [True-Black-Theme](https://github.com/ahmed3elshaer/IntelliJ-True-Black-Theme) that this project is based on.
+Thanks to [AhmedElshaer](https://github.com/ahmed3elshaer), who created the [True-Black-Theme](https://github.com/ahmed3elshaer/IntelliJ-True-Black-Theme) that this project is based on.
 Without that starting point, this plugin may have never been created.